 A modern champagne deserves a contemporary menu

-The champagne’s intense fruit flavours and slightly biscuity finish will work well with peppery smoked duck breast.
+The champagne’s intense fruit flavors and slight cookie-like finish will work well with peppery smoked duck breast.

-The lush and fruity flavours in this blend will stand up to red fruits such as strawberries, cherries and cranberries.
+The lush and fruity flavors in this blend will stand up to red fruits such as strawberries, cherries and cranberries.